-In addition to conducting “traditional” concert presentations, he often leads performances of complete film scores in concert, synchronizing the music to the actual film as it is shown on the screen above the orchestra.
-These include The Wizard of Oz, Psycho, Casablanca, The Bride of Frankenstein, Pirates of the Caribbean, Vertigo, Fantasia, and the legendary MGM musical, Singin’ in the Rain.
+Kaufman regularly appears as a guest conductor with symphony orchestras throughout both the United States and around the world including Cleveland, Atlanta, St. Louis, London, Calgary, Edmonton, Liverpool, the RTE Concert Orchestra in Dublin, Rotterdam and the Royal Scottish National Orchestra.
+In addition to conducting “traditional” concert presentations, Kaufman often leads performances of complete film scores in concert, synchronizing the music to the actual film as it is shown on the screen above the orchestra.
+These legendary film titles include Singin’ in the Rain, The Wizard of Oz, Psycho, Casablanca, The Bride of Frankenstein, Pirates of the Caribbean and various silent films.

-Richard received the 1993 Grammy Award in the category of "Best Pop Instrumental Performance".
-Other recordings include two CDs each with the London Symphony Orchestra, Nuremberg Symphony, New Zealand Symphony Orchestra, and the Brandenburg Philharmonic Potsdam.
+Kaufman received the 1993 Grammy Award in the category of Best Pop Instrumental Performance.
+In addition to his two recordings with the London Symphony Orchestra, he has recorded CDs with the Nuremberg Symphony, the New Zealand Symphony Orchestra and the Brandenburg Philharmonic in Berlin.

-As a violinist, he performed on numerous film and television scores including "Jaws", “Close Encounters of the Third Kind”, and (in a moment of desperation) "Animal House".
-He has recorded with artists including John Denver, Burt Bacharach, The Carpenters, and Ray Charles.
+As a violinist, Kaufman performed on numerous film and television scores including Jaws, Close Encounters of the Third Kind, Saturday Night Fever and (in a moment of desperation) Animal House.
+He has recorded with artists including John Denver, Burt Bacharach, Neil Sedaka, The Carpenters and Ray Charles.

 Kaufman is proud to be represented by Opus 3 Artists.